 he or she has already passed the first-year examination or has been granted exemption by the Graduate Studies Committee as stated above.
 In the final examination every candidate must offer:

 delivered to the Examination Schools, High Street, Oxford,by noon on Monday in the first week of the Trinity Full Term in which the examination is to be taken.
-Two hard copiesof the thesis , together with a copy on CD, must be accompanied by a separate signed declaration that itis the candidate 's own work except where otherwise indicatedand that it has not previously beensubmitted for assessment, either at Oxfordor at another institution.
+Two hard copiesof the thesis , together with a copy on CD or USB flash drive, must be accompanied by a separate signed declaration that itis the candidate 's own work except where otherwise indicatedand that it has not previously beensubmitted for assessment, either at Oxfordor at another institution.
 After the examination process is complete, each successful candidate must deposit one hardbound copy of their thesis in the Bodleian Library.

 2. Two subject papers taken from the approved list of